Forensics Adapter: Unleashing CLIP for Generalizable Face Forgery Detection: Experiments

 \subsection{Further Analysis}

 \textbf{Using Various VLMs. } This part investigates the effect of using various VLMs.
-Specifically, we validate two VLMs: BLIP ViT-L/14~\cite{blip}, CLIP ViT-B/16~\cite{clip}.
-We observe that BLIP is not suitable for the task, which highly degrades the performance compared to CLIP variants.
+Specifically, we validate two VLMs: BLIP ViT-L/14~\cite{blip} {and} CLIP ViT-B/16~\cite{clip}.
+The results are shown in Table~\ref{tab:dif-Backbone}.
+We observe that BLIP is not suitable for the task, which {significantly} degrades the performance compared to CLIP variants.
 This is possible because BLIP is trained using only 129 million image-text pairs and is designed for image-text retrieval and VQA tasks with a bootstrapping mechanism.
-In contrast, CLIP is trained on a much larger dataset containing 400 million samples, enabling superior zero-shot capabilities in the modality of images.
-Straightforwardly, using a large ViT can obtain more performance gain than the base version, which aligns with our understanding.
+In contrast, CLIP is trained on a much larger dataset containing 400 million samples, enabling stronger zero-shot capabilities for image-based tasks. {Naturally, a larger ViT achieves better performance than the base version,} which aligns with our understanding.

 \textbf{Using Various Adapter Architectures.} In this section, we explore the effect of different adapter architectures, including ViT-tiny (ours), ViT-small, ViT-base, and ViT-large.
 All adapters are trained using the same configuration as in our main experiment.
 The results are presented in Table~\ref{tab:adapter_s}.
-As shown, performance does not improve as the number of trainable parameters increases under the same training configuration. {This is likely due to two reasons: 1) large architecture introduces exponential increased feature dimensions.
-To align with CLIP, we have to largely normalize the output of the adapter, likely leading to certain information loss.
+As shown, performance does not improve as the number of trainable parameters increases under the same training configuration. {This is likely due to two reasons: 1) {larger} architecture{s introduce exponentially increasing} feature dimensions.
+To align with CLIP, we have to {substantially} normalize the output of the adapter, likely leading to certain information loss.
 2) With limited training resources, the smaller ViT-tiny architecture can be fully trained to capture forgery traces, whereas the larger architectures do not show additional benefits.}